Last Updated: May 2026 · 3 months of testing · 3,000+ verified user reviews

 The “best” platform depends entirely on whether you prioritize affordability and ease of use (GetResponse) or deliverability and automation sophistication (ActiveCampaign).
 But there’s more nuance here than any other comparison article will tell you.

 This isn’t another surface-level “feature checklist” article.
-I’m giving you the complete picture: verified pricing in both USD and EUR (because European businesses deserve proper numbers), independent deliverability test results from EmailTooltester’s 2025 study, real user complaints from G2 and Capterra, and specific scenarios where each platform shines or stumbles.
+I’m giving you the complete picture: verified pricing in both USD and EUR, independent deliverability test results from EmailTooltester’s 2025 study, real user complaints from G2 and Capterra, and specific scenarios where each platform shines or stumbles.

-(Related: See how ActiveCampaign compares to other platforms in our best email marketing tools roundup)
+(Related: See how these platforms compare to other tools in our best email marketing software roundup)

 The TL;DR: GetResponse vs ActiveCampaign at a Glance